 - Have you diluted your value proposition so that your customers don’t feel valued?
 Customers will participate in your loyalty program if they see value in the program and if they are engaged with the brand.
 Maybe it’s time to reevaluate how you reward and grow your best customers.

-- You need a mix of hard and soft benefits.
+- It would be best if you had a mix of hard and soft benefits.
 Hard benefits reinforce the value, and soft benefits like experiential rewards build an emotional connection.

 - Enhance your loyalty program by using surprise and delight tactics to show gratitude to your best customers.

 - Tier your loyalty program, so customers have a reason to give you a greater share of wallet and loyalty.

 - Clarify the customers’ wants and needs.
 Research customers’ impressions of the current loyalty program, how it impacts their shopping behavior, and which benefits drive behavior.
 Use this customer feedback to update the loyalty program.

 - Integrate gamification into the program to engage customers beyond transactions.
 One advantage of using games to drive loyalty is that gamers are also more likely to be active on social media.
 This means they can spread the word about their engagement with others.

 - Include social networks in your customer communications plan.
 Loyal customers are your best advocates.